TheBazeman/MijnKia/README.md

 <br>
 Install the script and ini file in path "/MijnKia/" or change the "filepath" parameter in the script and the path in below example service file.
 Otherwise it cannot find the ini file with your settings for MijnKia/InfluxDB/ABRP/Openweathermap and the service wont start.

-Programmed and tested with Python2.
+Programmed and tested with Python2, running it on a VM with Ubuntu.

 The settings to be specified in the inifile:<br>
 [MijnKia]<br>